gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 export default config;
 ```

+!!!info
+If you encounter issues configuring webpack, refer to the [@workleap/webpack-configs](https://gsoft-inc.github.io/wl-web-configs/webpack/) documentation.
+!!!

 ### Try it :rocket:

 Start the remote module in isolation by running the `dev-isolated` script.
 The application shell should wrap the pages of the module and the default page should be `DevHome`.